ethanluoyc/lxm3/README.md

 ### __Easy Hyperparameter Sweeping__.
 For many scientific research projects, it's common to run the same experiment with different hyperparameters. lxm3 automatically generates jobs scripts that can be submitted to the cluster's scheduler for running multiple experiments with different hyperparameters passed as differnt command line arguments or environment variables.

 For large parameter sweep, launching many separate jobs at once can overwhelm the scheduler.
-For this reason, HPC schedulers encourage the use of job arrays to submit sweeps. lxm3 provide a `experiment.batch()` context manager that allows you to submit multiple jobs with the same executable and job requirements but different hyperparameters as a single job array.
+For this reason, HPC schedulers encourage the use of job arrays to submit sweeps. lxm3 provide a `ArrayJob` xm.JobConfig that allows you to submit multiple jobs with the same executable and job requirements but different hyperparameters as a single job array.

 For example:
 ```python